Articles

 substantial professional relationship with a licensed therapist

-Dr. Malik Raheem, Dr. Renee Starr
+Dr. Malik Raheem, Dr. Renee Starr.

 This study employs Critical Race Theory (CRT) and Afro-pessimism as foundational frameworks to investigate racial microaggressions and racial battle fatigue experienced by Black Counselor Educators and Rehabilitation Counselor Educators.
 Through semi-structured interviews with nine participants, the study identifies the pervasive impact of racial microaggressions in CACREP and CORE-accredited programs.
 Purposeful sampling was utilized to recruit participants, and gender differences in exposure to racial microaggressions and racial battle fatigue were also examined.
 The findings highlight four primary themes: (a) tokenism, (b) microinsults, (c) microinvalidations, and (d) feelings of invisibility and hyper-visibility.
 The implications of these findings for institutional practices and limitations of the study are discussed.